-The Company has a redemption facility through which Shareholders will be entitled to request the redemption of all or part of their holding of Ordinary Shares on an annual basis.
-The first redemption point for the Ordinary Shares was 30 November 2017.
+The Company has a redemption facility through which Shareholders are entitled to request the redemption of all or part of their holding of Ordinary Shares on an annual basis.

-The Company announced on 1 December 2017 that valid redemption requests in respect of 181,880 Ordinary Shares were received for the 30 November 2017 redemption point.
+The Company announced on 5 November 2018 that valid redemption requests in respect of 170,380 Ordinary Shares were received for the 30 November 2018 redemption point.

-The process for the redemption of Ordinary Shares, including the calculation of redemption price, is set out in Part 3 of the Securities Note published by the Company on 13 September 2017.
+The process for the redemption of Ordinary Shares, including the calculation of redemption price, is set out in Part 3 of the Securities Note as part of the prospectus published by the Company on 5 November 2018.

-All of the 181,880 Ordinary Shares were matched with buyers and sold at a calculated redemption price of 115.15 pence per share and all shareholders who validly applied to have shares redeemed received this redemption price per Ordinary Share.
+All of the 170,380 Ordinary Shares, representing 0.05% of the then issued share capital, were matched with buyers and sold at a calculated redemption price of 137.21 pence per share and all shareholders who validly applied to have shares redeemed received this redemption price per Ordinary Share.